woman’s scalp showing hair shedding

 4. Conclusion

-Women’s hair loss and hair thinning are frequently used interchangeably when referring to the health of your hair.
+Women’s hair loss and hair thinning are frequently used interchangeably when referring to a variety of hair health issues.
+As a result, many women find it difficult to distinguish between hair thinning vs balding.
 There is a distinct difference between loss and thinning, however.
 Hair loss in women, such as female pattern baldness, refers to the hair strands actually falling out from your scalp and detaching from their root.
-Hair thinning might visibly register as loss, but here the follicles are miniaturised instead of falling out.
+Hair thinning might visibly register as loss, but here the follicles themselves have thinned, while still remaining intact and attached to the root.

-The miniaturised follicles are thinner, shorter and lack pigment, but still remain in the growth phase.
+In the case of female hair thinning, the affected follicles are thinner, shorter and lack pigment, but still remain in the growth phase.
 This means that the hair can appear almost invisible to the naked eye, however it is still present on the scalp.
 Over time, though, the follicle will stop growing and producing new hairs.
+Therefore, it is not uncommon for the two issues to overlap.

 Hair Shedding Pattern

-Compared to male thinning, the pattern is less distinct and can typically be more difficult to track.
-With female hair thinning, the hair will thin all over the scalp and can progress for decades more progressively.
+Compared to male thinning, the pattern in women’s hair thinning is less distinct and can typically be more difficult to track.
+With female hair thinning, the hair will thin all over the scalp and can progress for decades, becoming steadily more severe.

 This can appear as a widening of your hairline parting at the top of your scalp and spreading out in a Christmas tree pattern.
 If you try to tie your hair in a ponytail, it will feel less dense and require more twists to hold in place.

 Similar to skin, as you age, your hair will lose its elasticity.
-This means that the hair will not be as strong and lack the ability to withstand harsh cosmetic treatments or hairstyles.
+This means that the hair will not be as strong as it once was and will lack the ability to withstand harsh cosmetic treatments or hairstyles.

 Reasons for Women’s Hair Thinning